Ronny Cox

-Daniel Ronald Cox (born July 23, 1938) is an American actor, singer and songwriter.
-His best-known roles include Drew Ballinger in Deliverance (1972), George Apple in Apple's Way (1974–75), Ozark Bule in Bound for Glory (1976), Colonel Kerby in Taps (1981), Lieutenant Andrew Bogomil in Beverly Hills Cop (1984) and Beverly Hills Cop II (1987), Dick Jones in RoboCop (1987), Franklin Reed in Family Ties (1986), Vilos Cohaagen in Total Recall (1990), The President in Captain America (1990), Justin in Age of Dinosaurs (2013), Vice President Kinsey in several episodes of Stargate SG-1 and Captain Edward Jellico in two episodes of Star Trek: The Next Generation (1992) as well as in an episode of Star Trek: Prodigy (2022).
-Cox is also active as a musician, performing over 100 times per year at festivals and theaters each year as of 2012.
+Daniel Ronald Cox (born July 23, 1938) is an American actor and musician.
+He has appeared in numerous films and television series since his acting debut in Deliverance (1972).
+He is best known for his roles in Beverly Hills Cop (1984), RoboCop (1987), and Total Recall (1990).
+He is also active as a musician, performing over 100 times per year at festivals and theaters as of 2012.

 Personal life

-Cox, the third of five children, was born in the mountain town of Cloudcroft, New Mexico, the son of Lounette (née Rucker) and Bob P. Cox, a carpenter who also worked at a dairy.
+Daniel Ronald Cox was born on July 23, 1938 in the mountain town of Cloudcroft, New Mexico, the third of five children to Lounette (née Rucker) and Bob P. Cox, a carpenter who also worked at a dairy.
 He grew up in Portales, New Mexico.
-Cox met his wife Mary when she was in the fifth grade and he was in the seventh grade, and they married in 1960 and have two children.
+Cox met his wife Mary when she was 11 and he was 14.
+They began dating when she was 15 and he was 18.
+They married in 1960 and had two sons.
 Cox graduated from Eastern New Mexico University in 1963 with a double major in theater and speech correction.
 Mary died in 2006, 50 years to the day of their first date.
 Cox often talks about her during his music performances.